rabbitboots/utf8_tools/README.md

 ## utf8Tools.checkAlt

 An alternative UTF-8 encoding checker, based on [kikito's utf_validator.lua](https://github.com/kikito/utf8_validator.lua).
-Depending on the input, this function can be faster than `utf8Tools.check()` in PUC-Lua.
+Depending on the input, this function can be faster than `utf8Tools.check()` in PUC-Lua (though if you have access to Lua 5.4's `utf8` library, then `utf8.len()` will likely be faster).

 `local ok, byte = utf8Tools.checkAlt(s, [i])`